segmentio/segment-docs/src/connections/destinations/catalog/actions-adobe-target-web/index.md

 > info ""
 > The Adobe Target Web destination is in beta and is in active development.
 Some functionality may change before it becomes generally available.

-> success ""
+> success "Good to know"
-> **Good to know**: This page is about Segment's Adobe Target Web destination.
+> This page is about Segment's Adobe Target Web destination.
 There's also a page about Segment's [Adobe Target Cloud Mode destination](/docs/connections/destinations/catalog/actions-adobe-target-cloud/).

 ## Getting started